 How my love of vintage sewing machines started

 One summer, I saw an old Singer sewing machine at a flea market – no cabinet, parts all rusted, and totally unusable.
 And I instantly fell in love with it.
-I didn’t buy it, mainly because it was in terrible condition, but I kept thinking about it!
+I didn’t buy it, mainly because it was in terrible condition, but I kept thinking about it, and how I would go about restoring a vintage sewing machine!

 A few months later, I saw the vintage sewing machine pictured above at a local thrift shop.
 OMG I wanted that machine soooooo bad!
 It was was over-priced for the condition it was in – and for my budget.
 But that didn’t stop me from taking out my iPhone and snapping a few pics of it!

-I wasn’t sure how much it would entail to restore it and didn’t even know how old it was, so I figured I would do a little research, and go back to the store if it was worth buying.
-What I did know, was that it was a direct drive machine- meaning that there was no rubber belt to make it work – and therefore, a little less that could go wrong.
+I wasn’t sure how much it would entail to go about restoring a vintage sewing machine, and didn’t even know how old it was, so I figured I would do a little research, and go back to the store if it was worth buying.
+What I did know, was that it was a direct drive machine – meaning that there was no rubber belt to make it work – and therefore, a little less that could go wrong.

 In-Depth Research on a Vintage Sewing Machine